-This guide focuses on the Manga Classics text, Romeo and Juliet.
+This guide focuses on the Manga Classics text, A Midsummer Night's Dream.
 It includes a full unit's worth of material including three-part lesson plans, handouts, tests, and activities.
-The guide is broken down into pre- and post-reading activities, as well as one section for each of the five acts in Manga Classics: Romeo and Juliet.
+The guide is broken down into preand post-reading activities, as well as one section for each of the five acts in Manga Classics: A Midsummer Night's Dream.